openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

     </log4j:configuration>

     ```
-    Make sure to replace the password, with your rigs password, and 192.168.1.20 with the ip/hostname of your rig.
+    Make sure to replace the password, with your rig's password, and 192.168.1.20 with the ip/hostname of your rig.
 1) run chainsaw by the command: bin\chainsaw.bat (pc) or bin\chainsaw (linux and mac)
 1) From the file menu choose 'load chainsaw configuration'
 1) Choose use chainsaw configuration file.